 Example: Budget control integrated with purchase order entry

-A purchasing agent creates a purchase order that has multiple lines.
-The first three lines are entered.
-When the purchasing agent enters the fourth line, a message is displayed that the financial dimension value is over budget.
+A purchasing agent creates a purchase order that has multiple lines and enters the first three lines.
+When the purchasing agent enters the fourth line, a message is displayed stating that the financial dimension value is over budget.
 The purchasing agent is not in a user group that is authorized to exceed the budget.
 The purchasing agent can complete the fourth line, enter additional lines, and save the purchase order in a Draft state.
 The purchasing agent then notifies a manager of the over-budget situation.
 The budget manager has the authority to exceed the budget funds available.
 The budget manager can open the purchase order and continue with the purchase order confirmation without changing any amounts or accounts.
-Subsequently, the budget manager performs a budget transfer to increase the available budget for the financial dimension value that was over budget.
+Subsequently, the budget manager can perform a budget transfer to increase the available budget for the value in the financial dimension that is over budget.

 Main account 606300, Office supplies, is in an account structure and is a financial dimension value that is defined for budget control.
 A budget amount of 10,000.00 has been entered in main account 606300 by using a budget register entry.
 Purchase orders have been defined for budget control at line-item entry.

-A purchasing agent creates a purchase order and enters an amount of 5000.00 for ledger account 606300-OU_1-OU_4571-Conference/Seminar.
+A purchasing agent creates a purchase order and enters an amount of 5,000.00 for ledger account 606300-OU_1-OU_4571-Conference/Seminar.
 A budget check is performed automatically and the result of the budget check is visible on the purchase order line.
-If the budget check is successful, the agent can confirm the purchase order.
+If the budget check is successful, showing that there are sufficient funds, the agent can confirm the purchase order.

 Announcements: To see known issues and recent fixes, use Issue search in Microsoft Dynamics Lifecycle Services (LCS).